c-leber/ORCA/README.md

 # ORCA
 Code associated with ORCA manuscript: XX

-The ORCA pipeline (flexible MS1 feature detection and multivariate analyses) and supporting documentation can be found in the XX Jupyter Notebook file.
-The ORCA MS2 Auxiliary pipeline (tools for digging through mountains of MS2 data, and identifying patterns) and supporting documentation can be found in the XX Jupyter Notebook file .
-The mzXML and mzML files analyzed in the paper can be found in the data directory.
+The ORCA pipeline (flexible MS1 feature detection and multivariate analyses) and supporting documentation can be found in the "ORCA.ipynb" Jupyter Notebook file.
+The ORCA MS2 Auxiliary pipeline (tools for digging through mountains of MS2 data, and identifying patterns) and supporting documentation can be found in the "ORCA_MS2aux.ipynb" Jupyter Notebook file .
+The mzXML and mzML files analyzed in the paper, as well as other associated files can be found in the data directory.

 Written in Python 3 (3.7.5)